r4victor/tenthousandmeters/content/blog/python_bts_06.md

 Nevertheless, since the first member of `PyVarObject` is `PyObject`, a pointer to a type can still be converted to a pointer to `PyObject`.

-So, what is a type and why it has so many members?
+So, what is a type and why does it have so many members?
 A type determines how the objects of that type behave.
 Each member of a type, called slot, is responsible for a particular aspect of the object's behavior.
 For example:

 * `tp_new` is a pointer to a function that creates new objects of the type.
 * `tp_str` is a pointer to a function that implements  `str()` for objects of the type.